Get

 • Lick your face

-According to Brandi Munden, a representative for the American Kennel Club (AKC), “Any breed with the right amount of love and care can be affectionate.”
-Yes, certain breeds, as we’ve seen, are known to be more affectionate than others, but nurture seems to take precedence over nature.
-In other words, if you raise your dog from a puppy to be affectionate, chances are they will become a friendly adult dog.
+According to Brandi Munden, a representative for the AKC, “Any breed with the right amount of love and care can be affectionate.”
+While some breeds are known to be more affectionate than others, nurture seems to take precedence over nature.
+In other words, if you raise your dog from a puppy to be affectionate, chances are that they will become a friendly, cuddly adult dog.

 Final Thoughts

-Unless you’re looking for a dog to provide a service, like a working dog, most people want an affectionate dog because we all crave affection.
-Dogs are the #1 pets in the United States because they love us nearly as much as we love them!
+Unless you’re looking for a pet to provide a service, like a working dog, most people want an affectionate and cuddly dog because we all crave affection.
+Dogs are the number-one pets in the United States because they love us nearly as much as we love them!

 If you plan to adopt a new canine companion sometime soon, we wish you the best of luck raising them to be sweet, cuddly, and huggable.
 Remember, the sweeter you are to your dog, the more affectionate they will be to you in return!